Cluster of health & life sciences firms

 - North Carolina Central University – Nutrition Research Program

-- UNC Greensboro – Center for Research Excellence in Bioactive Food Components
+- UNC Greensboro – Center for Translational Biomedical Research

-With unique access to world-class universities, top scientific talent and the latest equipment, biotech companies can get their discoveries to market faster and more efficiently than ever before.
+With unique access to world-class universities and scientific talent, food, nutrition and biotech companies can expand their R&D and move products to market faster and more efficiently than ever before.
 Companies on campus include:

 - Carolinas HealthCare System